christ-offer/supastack-starter-pack/readme.md

 - Supabase for the backend
 - A tiny bit of javascript glue to handle auth and storage

+It is purposefully basic and not very fancy to provide a decent enough starting point to build from.

 ## How it works:

 - The entire backend runs on Supabase (postgres / postgrest API).